Open

 Who is not eligible

-- Organizations whose objectives conflict with Canadian policy or development priorities
+- Organizations whose objectives or aims are not compatible with Canadian government policy decisions or Canada’s international development assistance objectives.

 Eligible expenses